mwerezak/sphinx-lang/README.md

 # Mutable and immutable variables
-let immutable = "can't change me" var mutable = 0 echo mutable += 1  # almost all constructs are expressions
+let immutable = "can't change me" var mutable = 0 echo mutable += 1  # almost all constructs in Sphinx are expressions

 var annotated: Float = 3.14159  # not implemented yet, but someday...